-- failure of the SCB hearing or conduct meeting to adhere to proper procedures as outlined in the SCB manual or other established guidelines, or - unusual conditions or the addition of new, relevant information, or - excessive sanctions outside the range of sanctions for the level of policy violation, or - inconsistent sanctions from the same event or specific set of circumstances, or - when suspension, whether temporary or indefinite, is included as a sanction.
+• failure of the SCB hearing or conduct meeting to adhere to proper procedures as outlined in the

+SCB manual or other established guidelines, or

+- unusual conditions or the addition of new, relevant information, or - excessive sanctions outside the range of sanctions for the level of policy violation, or - inconsistent sanctions from the same event or specific set of circumstances, or - when suspension, whether temporary or indefinite, is included as a sanction.

-A student may not appeal based only upon dissatisfaction with a sanction.
+A student may not appeal based only upon dissatisfaction with a finding or a sanction.

-Appeals must be written and submitted to the conduct officer who sent the sanction notification within 5 business days of issuance of sanction notification, except in the case of new evidence.
-The 5 business day time window does not include winter or spring break.
+Appeals must be written and submitted to the Vice President for Student Development within 5 business days of issuance of sanction notification, except in the case of new evidence.
+The 5 businessday time window does not include winter or spring break.
 The appeal will be evaluated to determine if valid grounds exist for an appeal review.
-The student will be notified within one week if and when the appeal will be reviewed.
-All appeals of individual student decisions are submitted to the Vice President for Student Development.
-All appeals of sanctions applied to organizations, fraternities, or sororities are submitted to the Director of Student Activities.
+The appellant will be notified within one week if and when the appeal will be reviewed by the Appeals Board, which is composed of the Vice President of Student Development or designee, a faculty member, and an SGA representative.
+In appeals related to the Sexual Misconduct Policy, the appeal is heard by the Sexual Misconduct Appeals Board.
+For organizational appeals, the appeal is heard by the Director of Student Activities.